 As a publisher, handling these secrets it not just an honor and privilege, but it is a profoundly creative act.
 Most of my life, art was my escape.
 My hands being the weapon for my soul to unleash itself.
 I would pour into paintings, craft until I formed deep calluses that remained a reminder of each creation.
 I found myself in deep love with all kinds of art forms, spending time lost in a melody, or deep into some digital world that I could express my heart, my soul, my mind.

-When I get my hands on an authors words, I see my job to lift those words and create a universe for them to live in.
-The bindings and rules of each indent, margin and column are the home in which the words will find themselves cosy and warm.
-Each stroke of the key that moves the text neatly into its compartments, quietly lulls the words into a deep sense of stability.
+When I get my hands on an author’s words, I see my job to lift those words and create a universe for them to live in.
+The bindings and rules of each indent, margin, and column are the home in which the words will find themselves cozy and warm.
+Each stroke of the key that moves the text neatly into its compartments quietly lulls the words into a deep sense of stability.
 Whenever I get to add art, my mind jumps with joy as I find the words are able to express the deep and profound meaning of the words that lay between the lines on the page.

 This combination of art and words makes my inner artist delighted, creating a deeper and closer connection with the words in my care.
 Something about seeing a book, visualizing it, allows you to move into the world in which exists between those words.
 It is as if you are part of it, your thumbprint neatly kept in the book, invisible, but present, if not just by you.
 This especially became true when working on The Happy Barn Cat.
 Sometimes, non-fiction books, in their nature, can have strict and more concrete rules than a fictional world in which you as the layout artist can bend some of the rules in terms of layout.